ALL INVITED! HEARING OR NOT, HEARING LOSS OR NOT, DEAF OR NOT. LET’S CAPTION THE WORLD.

 SCROLL DOWN TO CLICK ON CONSUMER OR PROVIDER PARTICIPANT FORM AND SUBMIT.
 Why join?
 Numbers count!
 If you are an active participant or not, we invite you to show support and interest in the CCAC mission.
 CCAC is all about Captioning Advocacy – our sole mission.
 Join us in the organization and participate.
 Why?
 Click on the tab above called ADVOCACY and see some of the good work done by CCAC members.

-NEW FOR 2014 – An annual donation is requested, as outlined below.
-It is up to each participant to respect the request, and if this is a hardship for anyone, a smaller amount or a waiver will be honored via an email to firstname.lastname@example.org (or include a note on your application).
-Four years of enormous activity here, great captioning advocacy, and good plans for 2015 and beyond require us to raise some revenue (a small board funded our first four years of costs – they add up).
-All revenue goes solely for captioning advocacy!
+An annual donation is suggested, as outlined below.
+It’s up to each participant to contribute what they can, and if a hardship for anyone, a smaller amount or waiver is honored via an email to email@example.com (or a note on the application).
+All revenue goes solely for captioning advocacy activities, e.g. read more on “Advocacy” pages.

 A provider participant says, “We found a passionate group of professionals in the CCAC, useful insights into accessibility worldwide and a lot of inspiration for our campaigns… thanks!”